 Another challenge is that of interference.
 While drones that fly at altitudes above buildings, trees and other obstacles can “see” more cellular base stations due to the lack of obstacles, this enhanced signal level comes at the cost of increased interference.
 This interference is due to the increased likelihood of the drone now having line of sight to non-serving base stations as well as the serving station.

 A potential solution to both these problems is the use of a 3D map of cellular reception levels that allows mission planners to predict the communications conditions that will be encountered by the drone during the flight.
 Detailed information about the presence of network connectivity and the signal strength, and how these change with altitude as well as horizontal travel, could be used to plan successful drone missions.
-While the industry waits for near-ubiquitous LTE coverage, this information can be used by autonomous and BVLOS drones to successfully carry out a wide range of missions, such as delivery, mapping, and inspection, with the greatest possible safety.
+While the industry waits for near-ubiquitous LTE coverage, this information can be used by autonomous and BVLOS drones to successfully carry out a wide range of missions, such as delivery, utility drone inspection and mapping, with the greatest possible safety.

 The state of the art in cellular mapping